-- Exposure to asbestos – It has been noted that asbestos workers are more prone to lung cancer and an otherwise rare chest tumor called mesothelioma (A type of lung cancer).
-The disease develops due to years of exposure to asbestos fibers.
+- Asbestos exposure – It has been noted that asbestos workers are more prone to lung cancer and an otherwise rare chest tumour called mesothelioma (A type of lung cancer).
+The disease develops due to years of exposure to asbestos fibres.

 Other substances that can cause lung cancer are:

 The symptoms of non-small cell lung cancer and small cell lung cancer may include:

 - Lingering or worsening cough

 - Coughing up phlegm or blood

 - Chest pain worsens when you breathe deeply, laugh, or cough